What does a transportation supervisor do?

 Warehouse leads are responsible for supply chain management in distribution centers.
 Their duties and responsibilities include supervising employees and evaluating their performance, meeting safety regulations, and monitoring deliveries and shipments.
 They are the ones who interact with customers and clients to resolve any delivery issues that may arise.
 They also help with some administrative tasks such as order and invoice processing and maintenance.
 This role applies to those with excellent communication skills, leadership capabilities, and strong attention to detail.

-There are some key differences in responsibilities as well.
-For example, a transportation supervisor responsibilities require skills like "dot," "cdl," "excellent computer," and "federal regulations."
+There are some key differences in the responsibilities of each position.
+For example, transportation supervisor responsibilities require skills like "dot," "cdl," "excellent computer," and "federal regulations."
 Meanwhile a typical warehouse lead has skills in areas such as "ladders," "pallets," "rf," and "sales floor."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 A route manager determines strategic routes transport vehicles may take to every destination.
 A route manager's primary responsibility is to mark the shortest and fastest way to the customer's destination.
 The route manager also collects information from various road network sources and gets live updates of the current traffic situation in a given area.
 Through the route manager, transport vehicles become useful, productive, and efficient.
 The route manager also surveys existing routes and updates them whenever needed.

-But both careers also use different skills, according to real transportation supervisor resumes.
-While transportation supervisor responsibilities can utilize skills like "customer service," "excellent computer," "osha," and "federal regulations," some dispatch managers use skills like "service calls," "dispatch operations," "emergency situations," and "otr."
+Each career also uses different skills, according to real transportation supervisor resumes.
+While transportation supervisor responsibilities can utilize skills like "customer service," "excellent computer," "osha," and "federal regulations," dispatch managers use skills like "service calls," "dispatch operations," "emergency situations," and "otr."

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from transportation supervisor resumes include skills like "dot," "excellent computer," "osha," and "safety regulations," whereas a delivery driver/manager might be skilled in "customer orders," "pos," "food orders," and "bank deposits. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from transportation supervisor resumes include skills like "dot," "excellent computer," "osha," and "safety regulations," whereas a delivery driver/manager is more likely to list skills in "customer orders," "pos," "food orders," and "bank deposits. "